 Applicants will receive a confirmation that the application has been received.
 Upon request, applicants receive an extended list of applicants to the position.

-Applicants will receive information about who is appointed as members in the expert committee.
+Applicants will receive information about who is appointed as members in the expert committee (do not apply for PhD positions).

-Applicants will receive the evaluation report from the expert committee and may comment on this.
+Applicants will receive the evaluation report from the expert committee and may comment on this (do not apply for PhD positions.

 Once the position has been taken, all applicants will receive information about who is appointed and that the recruitment process is finished.